The 2018 Philly Metro Schedule is now posted on

 country.
 Tour membership is a “national membership” allowing members to play in

 any of over 600 tournaments nationwide each season, simply for payment of the

 individual event fee.

-Tour Director Jeff A. Brodsky said: “Entering our seventh season of tournament
+Philly Metro Tour Director Jeff A. Brodsky said: “Entering our eighth season of